Here's what we're looking forward to in 2016 from the world's top car manufacturers

 early next year.
 Part of the new Sports Series range, the 540C will sit

-below the more powerful 570S in the line-up and go up against the Audi R8 and Porsche 911 Turbo.
+below the more powerful 570S in the line-up and go up against the

 It’s powered by the same 3.8-litre twin-turbo V8 you’ll find in the